 13. Malunggay contains three times the potassium in bananas.

-14. Malunggay contain four times the vitamin A in carrots.
 An ounce of malunggay has the same Vitamin C content as seven oranges.

 15. Malunggay leaves contain two times the protein in milk.

-16. Malunggay seed is used to clean dirty or polluted water.
 Malunggay is a very diverse plant in terms of its medicinal characteristics.
 It is universally known as Moringga.
 It is a rich source of vitamins, amino acids, and various nutrients which provides the needed energy to the body.

 Its pods are edible. malunggay is mostly grown in the backyard.
 You can ask for them from a neighbor and they are given for free.
 They are cooked together with eggplant, ampalaya, tomatoes, and sitaw in a dish called pinakbet.